Dr. Shirley's Web Courses

 AD 1995

-Israeli Prime Minister Rabin assassinated at a peace rally; Shimon Peres becomes prime minister
+Israeli Prime Minister Rabin assassinated at a peace rally

 AD 1996

-Jerusalem celebrates its 3,000th anniversary as the capital of the Jewish State
+Jerusalem celebrated its 3,000th anniversary as the capital of the Jewish State

 AD 2000